 Increasing knowledge about interactions between climate and biodiversity, about climate system dysfunction and evaluating the consequences on our environment and societies, allow all the players to change their behaviour.

 To reach that goal, the BNP Paribas Foundation accompanies international research teams studying past climates, ocean acidification or permafrost thaw.

 The BNP Paribas Foundation also takes its role raising awareness of climate change and biodiversity issues seriously.
 That is why we carry out various awareness-raising activities – such as lectures, exhibitions and other public events the BNP Paribas Foundation organises – for our stakeholders: our BNP Paribas employees and clients, our partners, the media, and the civil society.

 By providing the scientific community and the public with an opportunity to meet each other, it participates in leading a community of citizens – including youth – who are increasingly responsible and ready to act, making well-informed choices with help from scientists.

 SCIENTISTS MUST HELP CITIZENS TO MAKE INFORMED DECISIONS.

-"These research projects aren’t just an intellectual exercise,” says Philippe Gillet, who chairs the Scientific committee of the Climate & Biodiversity Initiative program.
+"These research projects aren’t just an intellectual exercise,” says Philippe Gillet, member of the Scientific committee of the Climate & Biodiversity Initiative’s scientific committee.
 “They’re also a responsible approach.
 The projects selected must meet citizens’ expectations.
 They must also open the door to solutions and political decisions."